hemangchawla/allanlab/_pages/home.md

 -->
 </div>

 Namaste, I am Hemang Chawla.
-I am an Applied Scientist in Image Processing and Computer Vision.
+I am an Applied Scientist in Image Processing and Computer Vision at [ScanTrust](https://www.scantrust.com/) which connects billions of products across the globe.
+I focus on developing computer vision solutions for anti-counterfeiting; improve the user scanning experience and authentication accuracy, as part of the core-tech team.

-I was a Senior Computer Vision Research Engineer at the [Advanced Research Lab, Navinfo Europe](https://www.navinfo.eu/expertise/artificial-intelligence/).
+Previously, I was a Senior Computer Vision Research Engineer at the [Advanced Research Lab, Navinfo Europe](https://www.navinfo.eu/expertise/artificial-intelligence/).
 My research interests focus on the synergistic integration of 3D geometry with deep learning.
 Within the AI Research lab, I have worked on continual learning, semantic SLAM, 3D vision, deep learning, adversarial robustness, crowdsourced mapping,